 The nature of matters reserved to the board and those delegated to management will depend on the size, complexity and ownership structure of the entity, and will be influenced by its history and corporate culture, and by the respective skills of directors and management.
 These may vary over time as the entity evolves.
-The board should regularly review the balance of responsibilities, and update the board charter and board delegations as necessary, to verify that the division of functions between the board and management remains appropriate to the needs of the entity.
+The board should regularly review the division of functions between the board and management to ensure that it continues to be appropriate to the needs of the entity.

-- (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and - (b) provide security holders with all material information relevant to a decision on whether or not to elect or re-elect a director.
+- (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or reelect a director.

-A listed entity should ensure that appropriate checks (such as criminal record, bankruptcy, education and character reference checks) are undertaken before it appoints a person, or puts forward to security holders a new candidate for election, as a director.
+A listed entity should ensure that appropriate checks are undertaken before it appoints a person, or puts forward to security holders a new candidate for election, as a director.
+These should include checks as to the person's character, experience, education, criminal record and bankruptcy history.11